vitorbmiranda/csgoserver/README.md

 * Zone: doesn't really matter here
 * Machine Configuration: a suitable instance type.
 Smallest ones are under N1 sries.
 * Boot disk: Ubuntu 20.04 LTS
-* Boot disk type: Increase boot size to at least 50GB
+* Boot disk type: Standard persistence disk (cheaper) -> Increase boot size to at least 50GB

-Within the sidebar menu, go to `Networking > VPC Network > External IP Address` (or use search bar).
+Within the sidebar menu, go to `Networking > VPC Network > External IP Address` (or use search bar looking for `VPC`).

 * Easiest way is clicking on `Ephemeral` under the `Type` column and change to `Static`.
 This will bind the existing address to an external one.
 * Another option is creating a new Static Address and manually attaching to the instance.